 For the past several months, but more intensely for the past month I have spent most of my days working from my home office in Sun Peaks resort while enjoying wave after wave of the most pleasant bliss and ecstasy.
 Those are the right words, but the intensity fluctuates.
 At times it rolls over me like a palpable warm wind.
 At other moments, it recedes while I work or talk but it’s still there, still delightful and always present.

 I know this feeling fairly well.
 I recognized it the first time it came over me for free about 18 years ago.
 It’s a feeling very similar to the drug ecstasy (MDMA, Molly etc.).
 In my 30’s I discovered that drug and loved it.
 It produces a rush of serotonin that makes one feel ecstatic and related and sympathetic and connected to everyone and everything.
-That’s how I feel almost all the time now, even while writing this sentence.
+That’s how I feel almost all the time now, even while writing this sentence, but without the use of drugs.

 The drug ecstasy was essential for my wife and I in healing our relationship.
 At a time when Deb had asked for a divorce it helped us find each other and feel each other in spite of the dense anger and pain that was otherwise the only thing we felt in each other’s company.